shoffman813/CS495/README.md

 # What is Tutorly?

 Tutorly is a peer to peer tutoring service.
 Our app allows users to register as a tutor or learner, or both!
 Need help on a certain topic?
 Want to set up recurring sessions?
-Campus Tutoring allows you to connect with students who have been successful in the exact classes you need help with.
+Tutorly allows you to connect with students who have been successful in the exact classes you need help with.

-# Header2